Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

-An academic minor in Political Science is not open to students with a concentration in the Department of Political Science.
+A minor in Political Science is not open to students with a major in the Department of Political Science.

-Students wishing to pursue an academic minor in Political Science must develop a specific plan for its completion in consultation with the Department's designated advisor.
+Students wishing to pursue a minor in Political Science must develop a specific plan for its completion in consultation with the Department's designated advisor.

 Students should ideally take their upperlevel courses in the same two fields as their prerequisites.
 Advisor approval must be obtained in order to switch areas.

 The minor is a structured course of study in itself.
-Students concentrating in Political Science should consult an advisor before considering dropping the concentration in order to pursue a minor in political science.
+Students concentrating in Political Science should consult an advisor before considering dropping the major in order to pursue a minor in political science.

-Other constraints: The academic minor does not allow a student to use a cognate from another department.
+The minor does not allow a student to use a cognate from another department.